Omar Pound: Teaching and later education

-Later Pound attended Hamilton College in New York, his father's old college, where he studied anthropology and French, graduating in 1954 with a Bachelor of Arts (BA) degree.
+Later Pound attended Hamilton College in New York, his father's alma mater, where he studied anthropology and French, graduating in 1954 with a Bachelor of Arts (BA) degree.
 He also studied Persian and Islamic history at the School of Oriental and African Studies in London, and in 1958 he received a Master of Arts (MA) degree in Islamic Studies from McGill University in Montreal.

-Pound taught at the Roxbury Latin School in Boston; the American School of Tangier, which he founded in 1950, the Cambridgeshire College of Arts and Technology; and from 1980 Princeton University.
+Pound taught at the Roxbury Latin School in Boston; the American School of Tangier, which he headed in 2007, the Cambridgeshire College of Arts and Technology; and from 1980 Princeton University.

 Writing

 Pound is the author of Arabic & Persian Poems (1970) and co-author of Wyndham Lewis: A Descriptive Bibliography (1978).
 He was also a founding trustee of the Wyndham Lewis Memorial Trust.
 His own poetry was published in The Dying Sorcerer (1985), Pissle and the Holy Grail (1987), Poems Inside and Out (1999), Watching the Worlds Go By (2001), and in literary magazines.
-He also published material about his parents, including Ezra Pound and Dorothy Shakespear, Their Letters 1908–1914 (1984).
+He also published material about his parents, including Ezra Pound and Dorothy Shakespear, Their Letters 1908–1914 (1984) and Ezra and Dorothy Pound: Letters in Captivity, 1945–1946 (1999).
+His papers and correspondence are kept in the collections of the Hamilton College library.